iotaledger/is-ui-components/README.md

     </a>
     <h3 align="center">Integration Services UI Components</h3>
     <p align="center">
-        Collection of [Integration Services](https://github.com/iotaledger/integration-services/) UI components, Svelte stores and useful functions than can be used in SvelteKit webapps.
+        Collection of <a href="https://github.com/iotaledger/integration-services/">Integration Services</a> UI components, Svelte stores and useful functions than can be used in SvelteKit webapps.
         <br />
         <a href="https://wiki.iota.org"><strong>Explore the docs »</strong></a>
         <br />